-The untold story of America’s brilliant National Parks branding
+The untold story of America’s brilliant national parks branding

 Standards Manual publishes books on the history of graphic design in the United States, including standards manuals (as the imprint’s name suggests).
 So far, Standards Manual has published books that document the graphic design standards for America’s bicentennial celebration, NASA, and the New York City Transit Authority, as well as a volume dedicated to the corporate graphic design of the firm Chermayeff Geismar & Haviv.
 Without Standards Manual to revive some of these historical documents, reminiscent of an era where standards were kept in dense volumes rather than in the cloud, many would likely languish in the obscurity of someone’s basement—which is coincidentally where Reed and his business partner Hamish Smyth found the New York City Transit Authority standards manual that started them down the path of republishing them.

-For Reed and his partner Hamish Smyth, the collection of National Parks brochures and maps fits right into the imprint’s goals, even if it’s not technically a standards manual.
+For Reed and his partner Hamish Smyth, the collection of national parks brochures and maps fits right into the imprint’s goals, even if it’s not technically a standards manual.
 “All of [Standards Manual’s books] are in the mindset of preserving the history of graphic design and visual communication,” Reed says.
 “The maps are an overview of graphic design history in the United States.”

 Smyth points out that you can trace the transition of graphic design in the brochures, starting with the traditional layouts of the 1920s brochures with their centered titles, serif fonts, and stunning black and white photographs of landmarks like Yosemite’s Half Dome and Yellowstone’s Old Faithful geyser.
 But by the time you get to the 1960s, the National Parks Service was hiring independent designers and artists to create unique, one-off images to sell people on each park—one of Death Valley from 1965, for instance, is a bright orange brochure that features only an illustration of a sun peeking down from the top of the page and wavy letterforms that spell out the park’s name on the bottom.